DesignOps & Leadership

 DesignOps 02: Design System Operations

-This case study shows how I made UX a key part of our strategy and eliminated product teams to build new features from scratch which added more to design inconsitency.
+This case study shows how I made UX a key part of our strategy and eliminated product teams to build new features from scratch which added more to design inconsistency.

-I treated the Design System like a product, serving as its Product Manager and focusing on business design and partnerships.
-The first step was to bring together the right team to co-create the vision and encourage early adoption:
+I treated the Design System as a product, serving as its Product Manager and focusing on business design and partnerships.

-I focused on securing early advocates and disruptors for stakeholder buy-in, which led to executive sponsorship, allowing me to drive the Design System and business case.
+By securing early advocates and disruptors, I gained stakeholder buy-in and executive sponsorship to drive the Design System and its business case.

 Promote design system adoption by applying it’s content in streamlining menu across all products.
 Demonstrate its impact even while still a work in progress.